TPToolPick

 What is the best free alternative to Obsidian?

-The best free alternatives to Obsidian include Raycast, Notion, Todoist.
+The best free alternatives to Obsidian include Raycast, Notion, Obsidian.
 Each offers a free plan with varying feature limits.

 Is there a cheaper alternative to Obsidian?